AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 directory, then include it.
 There are a couple of different ways this can be used.

--  If the yaml file includes it's own layouts directive, the widgets from that file will be placed as a block, in the way described by its layout, making it reusable.
+-  If the yaml file includes its own layouts directive, the widgets from that file will be placed as a block, in the way described by its layout, making it reusable.
 You can change the order of the blocks inclusion by moving where in the original layout directive you